 By considering what your route to market will be when you start exporting internationally, you’ll be able to make sure you are reaching your target audience, securing profitable new customers, spending less but selling more, and building strong connections in a new market.

-Find out more about exports, your route to market and how you can export internationally with GOV.UK.
 Get support for your business to start, grow and scale internationally with York & North Yorkshire Growth Hub – contact us today.

 Preparing for the challenges a business might come up against when times get tough can seem like a mammoth task.
 You want to protect your business and guarantee that it can survive the adversity.
 It can be helpful to think about why you’re making a plan to ensure business continuity.
 Once you have in mind